 - Relevant study abroad experience

-On the other hand, volunteer experience demonstrates your commitment to serving society and can help you highlight some of your skills.
+On the other hand, volunteer experience demonstrates your commitment to serving society and can help you highlight some of your transferable skills.

 Here’s an example of how to list volunteer experience on your resume for grad school: